vincemancuso/mwra-import/README.md

 extracts the Metro-Boston treated-water mineral analysis, and formats the results for manual entry into Brewfather.

+> [!IMPORTANT]
+> **This project is vibecoded.** The initial application, parser, interface,
+> tests, and documentation were produced through an AI-assisted conversation
+> with OpenAI Codex, directed and reviewed by the repository owner.
+It has been
+> tested against fixtures and a live MWRA report, but it should not be treated
+> as professionally audited water-chemistry or production software.
+See
+> [AI_DISCLOSURE.md](AI_DISCLOSURE.md) for the full disclosure.

 ## About the Boston Wort Processors

 The [Boston Wort Processors](http://www.wort.org) are a Boston-area homebrew